david thompson painting

 • What's the best approach for patching small holes in drywall?

-First, sand or scrape the edges of the hole so patching material will stick correctly and create a smooth surface.
-Use a drywall patch kit to repair small holes.
-Cut the provided mesh adhesive strip so that it is slightly larger than the hole and press it over the hole with even pressure.
-Smooth the joint compound with the putty knife, feathering the edges so it blends with the wall.
-Let the spackle dry about 24 hours.
-Finally, you can sand that area smooth and paint the wall.
+Start by sanding or scraping around the edges of the hole to help the patching material stick and create a smooth surface.
+For small holes, use a drywall patch kit.
+Cut the mesh adhesive strip to be a little bigger than the hole and press it over the hole, applying even pressure.
+Then, smooth out the joint compound with a putty knife, feathering the edges so it blends seamlessly with the wall.
+Let the spackle dry for about 24 hours, then sand it smooth before painting over the area.

 • What do you do before painting drywall?